Progressive-Victory/crm-bot/.config/README.md

 ## Windows ##

-Run the below command in PowerShell to install all software nessisary to run this project
+Run the below command in PowerShell to install all of the software necessary to run this project.

 ```pwsh
 winget configuration -f ".\configuration.dsc.yaml" --accept-configuration-agreements